walshbr/introduction-to-text-analysis/archives/nines.md

 One good reason might be to increase access to the materials.
 After all, a manuscript kept in a museum requires that someone go that museum in order to read the document.
 A digital version online can reach a wider audience than a physical copy.
 However, putting materials on the internet raises a variety of legal and financial issues.
 After all, these digital resources require a great deal of time, funding, and energy to produce.

-* Will you make your materials freely available to anyone with an internet connection?&gt; Or will you require payment to see them?
+* Will you make your materials freely available to anyone with an internet connection?
+* Or will you require payment to see them?

 If you have ever tried to access a resource from an online newspaper only to be told that you need to subscribe to see their content, you have encountered such **paywalled** materials.
 Resources like these can be juxtaposed with **open access** materials.
 While there are different levels and variants, open access broadly means that the materials are provided available with little to no restrictions.
 For many, the choice is an ethical and a political one.
 But open access materials do raise serious financial questions: